The Greater Earth System

 Arthur Woods (*)

-The Origin of Life on Earth
+The Origin of Life in Greater Earth

-Besides various religious explanations for the origin of life on Earth there are two prevailing scientific theories.
+Besides various religious explanations for the origin of life on planet Earth there are two prevailing scientific theories.
 The most widely accepted theory is that of Neo-Darwinism which incorporates the genetic work of Gregor Mendel into the seminal concepts of Charles Darwin.
-Neo-Darwinists assume that, under favorable conditions, life appeared from non-living material such as organic compounds via a process called abiogenesis [20].
+Neo-Darwinists assume that, under favorable conditions, life appeared from non-living material such as organic compounds via a process called abiogenesis [1].
 Evolution is driven by chance, and chance mutations slightly affect the DNA (Deoxyribonucleic acid).
 Bigger changes are the result of recombination, a genetic process in which DNA strands are swapped, transferred, or doubled.
 The mechanisms behind evolution are mutation and recombination, which create new meaning in DNA through adaptation and the process of natural selection.
 The immense tidal forces mentioned above may have been favorable to the multiplication and recombination of DNA in the organic soup.
 However, DNA is such a complex molecule it is difficult to imagine it occurred by a purely random process.
 Indeed, DNA cannot exist without life, and life cannot exist without DNA as the two are totally interdependent.
 Therefore, where did the original DNA come from?

 An answer to this question is possibly found in a competing theory of evolution called panspermia [2] [3].
 The Greek philosopher Anaxagoras (500BC – 428 BC) who is believed to have been the teacher of Socrates first scientifically articulated this theoretical concept.
 It assumes that life is distributed throughout the universe in the form of germs or spores and that the arrival of such microbes contributed to the origin of life on Earth.
 These microbiotic elements arrived either via impacting comets and meteors or, in the case of directed panspermia, were intentionally sent into the Cosmos by advanced extraterrestrial alien civilizations.